-The Commission agrees with witness Kravtin that there is a general benefit in the expansion of broadband service, and the Commission determines, as witness Kravtin asserts, that lower pole attachment rates would likely assist in the expansion of broadband service.
-In opposition to the economic principle that lower input costs are most likely to lead to expansion of output.
-Blue Ridge has presented no contrary economic evidence.
+The Commission agrees with witness Kravtin that there is a general benefit in the expansion of broadband service, and the Commission believes, as she does, that lower pole attachment rates would likely assist in the expansion of broadband service.
+In opposition to the economic principle that lower input costs are most likely to lead to expansion of output, Blue Ridge has presented no contrary economic evidence.
 In essence, witness Arnett simply argues that there is no assurance that lower pole rates in the range recommended by witness Kravtin will result in expanded broadband and that higher pole rates will reduce the cost of electricity to Blue Ridge's members.
 But witness Arnett did not even discuss, much less present any evidence of, the impact on electric rates of the lower pole attachment rate witness Kravtin recommends.
-Nor did witness Arnett provide any reason why the Commission should favor lower EMC electric rates over lower pole attachment rates in the public interest analysis under N.C.
-Gen. Stat. § 62-350 in any event.
-While lower electric rates, to the extent supported by evidence, might provide an arguable public interest benefit in support of higher pole attachment rates, the Commission cannot ignore the fact that the statute is primarily directed toward pole attachment, and not electric, rates.
-The Commission is confident that Blue Ridge does not intend to suggest that N.C.
-Gen. Stat. § 62-350 gives the Commission jurisdiction over cooperative electric rates.
+Nor did witness Arnett provide any reason why the Commission should favor lower EMC electric rates over lower pole attachment rates in the public interest analysis under G.S.
+62-350 in any event.
+While lower electric rates, to the extent supported by evidence (that was not presented in this case), might provide an arguable public interest benefit in support of higher pole attachment rates, the Commission cannot ignore the fact that the statute is primarily directed toward pole attachment, and not electric, rates.
+The Commission is confident that Blue Ridge does not intend to suggest that G.S.
+62-350 gives the Commission jurisdiction over cooperative electric rates.